pulumi/pulumi/docs/overview.md

 ## Problem

 Cloud services are difficult to build, deploy, and manage.
-The current trend to use increasingly fine-grained microservices increases the complexity, transforming most modern cloud applications into complex distributed systems, without much of the supporting language, library, and tooling support you'd expect in a distributed programming model.
+The current trend to use increasingly fine-grained microservices increases complexity, transforming most modern cloud applications into complex distributed systems, without much of the supporting language, library, and tooling support you'd expect in a distributed programming model.

 There are many aspects to building distributed systems that aren't evident to the newcomer: configuration, RPC,